bohemi/SDL_Pong_Prototype/README.md

-# A Rough Testing Prototype Of Pong Game In SDL2.
+# A Prototype Of Pong Game In SDL2.